 David G. Fubini is a Senior Lecturer in the General Management Unit.
 Previously, he was a Senior Director of McKinsey & Company where he worked for over 34 years.
 He was McKinsey's Managing Director of the Boston Office, and the past leader of the North American Organization Practice as well as the founder and leader of the Firm’s Worldwide Merger Integration Practice.
 During his tenure, David led, and/or had been a member, of every Firm Personnel Committee, as well as a participant in a wide cross-section of McKinsey’s governance forums and committees.

 David's client work focused on helping clients architect and execute major transformational programs that accompany large acquisitions and mergers.
 He led McKinsey’s efforts for several dozen of the world's largest transactions and has experience with a wide array of mergers and acquisitions over the last decade.
 In addition to supporting many major M&A transactions, David has led some of McKinsey’s largest organizational turnaround efforts for clients across the globe.

 David is a member of several prominent Boston civic organizations.
 He has been appointed as a Trustee of the University of Massachusetts and named by the Mass.
 State Legislature as a member of the Massachusetts Court Management Advisory Board.
-He is an Executive Committee member of the Boston Chamber of Commerce, as well as the Boston Municipal Research Board, the Inner City Scholarship Fund, and is also a co-chair of the Board of Overseers of the Boston YMCA and is on the Board of WBUR.
-In addition, David is a member of Harvard Business School's Dean’s Advisory Council, and remains a member of the UMass Amherst Foundation, and the UMass Eisenberg School of Business Dean’s Committee.
+He has been an Executive Committee member of the Boston Chamber of Commerce, as well as the Boston Municipal Research Board, the Inner City Scholarship Fund, and is also a co-chair of the Board of Overseers of the Boston YMCA and is on the Board of WBUR.
+In addition, David is a past member of Harvard Business School's Dean’s Advisory Council, and remains a member of the UMass Amherst Foundation, and the UMass Eisenberg School of Business Dean’s Committee.
 He is the past Chair of the Board of the Park School, a member of the Beaver Country Day School Board, and a former member of the Dana Hall School Board.
 He is a member of the Boston Mayor’s Blue Ribbon Committee on Sustainability, remains an active contributor to the Catholic Schools “2010 School Reform” Committee, and is a Board member of the Weston Vermont Playhouse.